Trigger

 # example to update the trigger template and pipeline

-trigger = wizata_dsapi.api().fetch(id=uuid.UUID("your-id") , entity="triggers")
+trigger = wizata_dsapi.api().get(id=uuid.UUID("your-id") , entity="triggers")

-trigger.pipelineId = uuid.UUID("your-pipeline-id")
+trigger.pipeline_id = uuid.UUID("your-pipeline-id")

-trigger.templateId = uuid.UUID("your-template-id")
+trigger.template_id = uuid.UUID("your-template-id")

 Properties